NEWS & VIEWS

 So this got me thinking about the tax system and how it could change going forward.

 The Taxes Management Act governs much of the administration of the UK tax system, from notification (the requirement to notify HMRC that you are now chargeable to Income Tax or Capital Gains Tax if they haven’t already notified you), to how to make a claim for some tax reliefs, filing deadlines for the tax return and amendments, HMRC’s right to enquire into a tax return and the appeals process where a taxpayer disagrees with HMRC on the right tax to pay.
+So it’s a pretty important piece of legislation – and it came into force in 1970.
+Over fifty years ago.
+There have been amendments to the legislation over the years, but the base legal framework remains.

 There is consensus in the tax community that there is clear need to seriously modernise the legal framework for the UK tax system, not least the Taxes Management Act 1970 (TMA 1970), and it would be unfair to give readers the impression that HMRC is not already undertaking exactly that.
+But what would a modern tax system look like?

 These are systems which can take in an extraordinary amount of data (well, maybe not the pub order, unless you are having a particularly good Friday night), analyse it for meaningful patterns, and manipulate the results into a user-friendly format.
-Furthermore, they use information already known about the user to predict future behaviour: Would you like to repeat your previous order, or aim for a PB on your normal running route ranked against other local runners?
+Furthermore, they use information already known about the user to predict future behaviour: would you like to repeat your previous order, or aim for a PB on your normal running route ranked against other local runners?

-Yet attempts at progress on the management of our tax affairs have been slower.
-Our tax system requires us to use an emergency tax code when we change jobs despite the old and new employers already knowing the day we finish one job and the day we start the next.
-Perhaps a good tax system would already know the level of income and tax paid and be able to tell the new employer our tax code from day one.
 During the pandemic around one-third of the UK workforce worked from home, and it was widely publicised that the Treasury had relaxed the normal rules to allow anyone who had worked from home for even one day to claim a full year’s tax relief on expenses.
 But why did we have to claim it at all?
 We knew pretty quickly who was working from home and who wasn’t.
 Perhaps a good tax system would apply the tax relief across the board to all those who were eligible, without the need for each taxpayer to make an individual claim.

 Information sharing between HMRC and employers, businesses, banks, cross-border and more is only increasing.
 The HMRC ‘Connect’ software mines and analyses data drawn from sources such as other government departments, foreign tax departments, as well as external sites in order to track a taxpayer’s affairs.